-A basic knowledge of what digital humanities is and how it effects scholarship in the humanities disciplines.
+- A basic knowledge of what digital humanities and its many subfields as well as how it manifests as scholarship in the humanities disciplines.
+Topics such as Black DH, digital accessibility, and minimal computing will be covered.

-Exposure to core tools and approaches used by digital humanists.
+- Exposure to core tools, approaches, and methodologies employed and critiqued by digital humanists.

 How to Register